© 2025 WGCU News

 Showers and thunderstorms swept across Lee and Collier counties, with Sanibel and Captiva islands, parts of Cape Coral, and North Fort Myers recording four or more inches of rain.

-However, rainfall was not even across the region.
+However, the showers were not the same across the region.
 Other areas didn’t get enough rain to do much more than dampen the landscape.

 Southwest Florida’s drought is not yet over.